therealvkr/DLvkr/README.md

 # DLvkr
-DLvkr : PHP video & audio downloader from youtube and 1000+ sites ..
+DLvkr : PHP video & audio downloader from youtube ..

 # Feature
-1. Search & Download Any videos from YouTube, Facebook, Twitter and 1000+ other sites ..
+1. Search & Download Any videos from YouTube..
-2. Search & Download Any Audios from YouTube, Facebook, Twitter and 1000+ other sites ..
+2. Search & Download Any Audios from YouTube..
 3. Download in all available formats and quality ..
 4. Easy to install on Any Hosting/Server (Free or Paid) ..
 5. 24X7 Support ..